statamic/docs/content/collections/docs/routing.md

 [More details on the Laravel docs](https://laravel.com/docs/routing#redirect-routes).

+## Laravel Routes

+You can also configure regular Laravel routes much like you would in a regular Laravel application in `routes/web.php`.
+You can use closures, point to a [controller](/controllers), and so on.
+This is [standard Laravel stuff](https://laravel.com/docs/routing) and the standard Laravel docs apply.

 ## Error Pages

 Whenever an error is encountered, a view will be rendered based on the status code.
 It will look for the view in `resources/views/errors/{status_code}.antlers.html`.